Alessandro-Dodon/financial_crisis_09/README.md

 Part2W.R: Perform the PCA and clustering techniques on many different countries.

 Part2W.pdf: Contains the results and visualizations from the world economy analysis with a brief explanation.

+Unzipped_data: zip files with all the datasets from the World Bank used in the analysis